NOAA-EPIC/ufs_da_diagnostics/docs/diagnostics_overview.rst

 In addition, the toolkit supports a **chi‑squared consistency check** through automated parsing of JEDI log files.
-This diagnostic evaluates whether the ratio :math:`\mathrm{Jo}/p` approaches unity, indicating consistency between observation errors, background errors, and the resulting analysis increments.
+This diagnostic evaluates whether the ratio :math:`\mathrm{Jo}/p` approaches unity, indicating consistency between the assumed observation‑error variances, the background errors, and the resulting analysis increments.

+The toolkit also provides an **innovation‑space error diagnostic** based on the Desroziers method.
+This diagnostic uses only the O–B and O–A innovations to estimate the true observation‑error variance, assess the adequacy of the specified ``R``, and compute recommended variance‑scaling factors for tuning observation errors in UFS DA workflows.

 The following sections describe the mathematical formulation of these diagnostics and provide example figures illustrating their use.